We are searching for

 Are Cars with Autopilot Safe to Use?

-Are Cars with Autopilot Safe to Use?There is a constant debate over whether vehicles equipped with an Autopilot system are safe to use, and it doesn't help that there have been some accidents, including people using an autopilot system.
-For example, Teslas using Autopilot features get into hundreds of accidents annually.
-The Autopilot system is not fool-proof and can occasionally miss something or glitch.
+Are Cars with Autopilot Safe to Use?There is a constant debate over whether vehicles with Autopilot systems are safe to use, and it doesn't help that there have been some accidents, including people using an autopilot system.
+For example, Tesla's using Autopilot features get into hundreds of accidents annually.
+The Autopilot cars are not fool-proof and can occasionally miss something or glitch.

 However, according to most experts, self-driving features make vehicles safer to operate, not less safe.
 As long as you follow the rules that come with cars with Autopilot, you should be able to use the technology to keep yourself safe while on the road.
 Distracted drivers get into accidents regularly, and self-driving features can help with lane drift issues as well as speed differences while using cruise control.